 Realises the popular combination of atom_codes/2 and number_codes/2 to convert between atom and number (integer or float) in one predicate, avoiding the intermediate list.
-Calling in mode +,- to convert numbers represented as atoms is often good style.
-Converting numbers to atoms, which in turn are assembled into larger units before communication them to the outside world is bad style.
-Consider using streams or with_output_to/2 to reduce the number of expensive intermediate atoms.
+Unlike the ISO number_codes/2 predicates, atom_number/2 fails silently in mode (+,-) if Atom does not represent a number.49 See also atomic_list_concat/2 for assembling an atom from atoms and numbers.

-name(?AtomOrInt, ?String)
+name(?Atomic, ?CodeList)

-String is a list of character codes representing the same text as Atom.
+CodeList is a list of character codes representing the same text as Atomic.
 Each of the arguments may be a variable, but not both.
-When String is bound to an character code list describing an integer and Atom is a variable Atom will be unified with the integer value described by String (e.g., 'name (N, "300"), 400 is N + 100' succeeds).
-New code should consider using the ISO predicates atom_codes/2 or number_codes/2.
+When CodeList describes an integer or floating point number and Atomic is a variable, Atomic will be unified with the numeric value described by CodeList (e.g., name (N, "300"), 400 is N + 100 succeeds).
+If CodeList is not a representation of a number, Atomic will be unified with the atom with the name given by the character code list.
+When Atomic is an atom or number, the unquoted print representation of it as a character code list will be unified with CodeList.